yuanhaowu/NeuroImage_Wu_2021/README.md

 # DecodingAbstractChoices
-Matlab codes to analyse data from an fMRI experiment on decoding abstract decisions during vibrotactile comaprisons
+Matlab codes to analyse data from an fMRI experiment on decoding abstract decisions during vibrotactile comparisons

 Required software packages and toolboxes: